You are currently on Hearing Direct UK

 Our most popular TV Hearing Aids…

-Amplicomms TV2400 Radio Transmission - The TV2400 is our most affordable radio transmission TV listener.
+Amplicomms TV2500 Wireless - The TV2500 is our most affordable radio transmission TV listener.
 It provides continuous connection to the TV without line of sight to the base unit.
 The high quality stereo sound can be adjusted for tone, balance and volume and it comes with a spare battery on charge while one is in use.
 Another useful feature is the facility to switch to a microphone on the unit to allow conversation while wearing – you can then switch back to the TV signal input at the end of the conversation.
-Hearing Direct customer review 5/5 (2 reviews).

-Geemarc CL7400 Radio Transmission - One of the very few TV listeners to come in the traditional headphone design, the CL7400 model provides supreme listening comfort and excellent sound quality.
+Geemarc CL7400 Wireless - One of the very few TV listeners to come in the traditional headphone design, the CL7400 model provides supreme listening comfort and excellent sound quality.
 Through radio based transmission, uninterrupted sound can be adjusted for tone, volume and balance and the headset charges on the base unit when not in use.
-We would recommend this model for use over longer periods of watching and in particular for movies where it's dialogue focus comes into its own.
-Hearing Direct customer review 5/5 (7 reviews).
+We would recommend this model for use over longer periods of watching and in particular for movies where its dialogue focus comes into its own.

 This entry was posted in Product Review on 2nd June 2014 by Gary.

 Sorry, you must be logged in to post a comment.

 ©2019 - Hearing Direct - All Rights Reserved